-Prior to the drafting of this ACHMP, a heritage assessment was undertaken by Heritage Surveys Archaeological Consultants in consultation with the Tweed Byron LALC.
+Prior to the drafting of the original ACHMP, a heritage assessment was undertaken by Heritage Surveys Archaeological Consultants in consultation with the Tweed Byron LALC.
 The methods and conclusions of the heritage assessment were approved by the Tweed Byron LALC on 2 November 2005.

 The Tweed Byron LALC is the representative body for Aboriginal Cultural Heritage for the region including the Quarry site.
-In accordance with the Aboriginal consultation requirements for this project, the Tweed Byron LALC has been consulted over this ACHMP.
+In accordance with the Aboriginal consultation requirements for this project, the Tweed Byron LALC was consulted over this ACHMP.
 They reviewed the terms of the CHMP in a meeting on 31 January 2011.
+As updates to Version 3 of the ACHMP are considered administrative no further consultation has been undertaken.